Hello, I'm Zurab Kirkitadze

 - Data modeling for example to reduce data redundancy via normalized data modeling i create multiple tables that will be linked for example instead of mentioning specific customer details in order table every time he makes order i use customer ID in order table from customer table

-- Data cleaning that is crucial step in data preparation that helps ensure the quality, consistency, and reliability of your dataset before analysis.
+- Data cleaning that is crucial step in data preparation that helps ensure the quality, consistency, and reliability of your dataset before analysis. see this on my personal projects page

-- DAX-normal
+- DAX-normal see here

-- IFRS standards – basic level
+- IFRS standards – basic level see here

-- Version control Git and GitHub
+- Version control Git and GitHub see here

-- Basic knowledge of SnowFlake
+- Basic knowledge of SnowFlake see here

-- Basic knowledge of Apache spark including how to connect it with python
+- Basic knowledge of Apache spark including how to connect it with python see here

-- Basic knowledge of Jira
+- Basic knowledge of Jira see here

 - Attention to details-demonstrated strong attention to details by collecting only text relevant to dissertation title and chapters when working on PhD and master dissertations